vladopajic/go-actor/README.md

 See library benchmarks [here](./docs/benchmarks.md).

-## Versioning

-The `go-actor` library adopts a versioning scheme structured as `x.y.z`.

-Initially, the library will utilize the format `0.y.z` as it undergoes refinement until it attains a level of stability where fundamental interfaces and core principles no longer necessitate significant alterations.
-Within this semantic, the `y` component signifies a version that is not backward-compatible.
-It is advisable for developers to review the release notes carefully to gain insight into these modifications.
-Furthermore, the final component, `z`, denotes releases incorporating changes that are backward-compatible.

 ## Contribution

 All contributions are useful, whether it is a simple typo, a more complex change, or just pointing out an issue.
 We welcome any contribution so feel free to open PR or issue.